ABOUT SHOPIFY'S ONLINE STORE 2.0

 For example, if you want to develop a native side cart in Shopify’s traditional development environment, it generally takes around four full days of work to connect the cart to all of the “quick add” and “add to cart” buttons on site, because each time a new connection is created, it must be manually configured.
 That means developers have to insert a lot of redundant code, which takes more time and slows down your website.

-In Online Store 2.0, these connections can be configured automatically, and the code used to make a single connection can be reused across the website wherever you want to duplicate functionality.
+With Store 2.0, these connections can be configured automatically, and the code used to make a single connection can be reused across the website wherever you want to duplicate functionality.
 Translation: the full cart development timeline drops from four days to two.
 That’s two days of work you’re not paying for anymore, for a side cart that will run more quickly and seamlessly.
 Not.
 Bad.
+Not bad at all.

 Savvy personalization of the user experience can raise revenue by 19%, and boost profits by 15%.
 That’s why the top eCommerce companies invest so heavily in technologies that create smart product recommendations and tailored landing pages.